Department of Public Administration

 A student must earn a cumulative grade point average of 2.00/4.00 in all work taken at UIC and a cumulative grade point average of 2.50/4.00 for required courses (core program requirements) for the Public Policy degree.
 In addition, the combined grade point average of a student’s transfer work and work taken at UIC must be at least 2.00.

 Minor in Public Policy

 The minor in Public Policy is open to undergraduate students from any unit or college at UIC.
-Students must submit a request form to the Department of Public Administration (email@example.com or 2108 AEH, 400 S. Peoria St.) to enroll.
+Note that students who are pursuing a BA in Urban Studies may not count courses on this list toward both the degree and the Public Policy minor.
+Students must submit a request form to the Department of Public Administration (firstname.lastname@example.org or 2108 AEH, 400 S. Peoria St.) to enroll.
 Note that students pursuing a BA in Urban and Public Affairs (UPA) or Urban Studies (US) and the minor in Public Policy may not use the same courses for both the degree and minor.
 Students are encouraged to consult with their primary advisor in their home unit about the suitability of the Public Policy minor to their overall academic plan of study.
 Elective courses may have prerequisites that do not count toward the minor.
 Students must maintain a minimum GPA of 2.50/4.00 in all course work counting toward the minor.

 PA 401.
 Public Administration Theory.
 3 or 4 hours.

 Theoretical developments; including bureaucracy, administrative state, politics and administration, market and bureaucratic alternatives, organizational decision making, organizational culture, ethics in public sector organizations.
 Course Information: 3 undergraduate hours.
 4 graduate hours.
 Previously listed as PA 400.
 Prerequisite(s): Admission to the MPA program or consent of the instructor.

 PA 402.
 Principles of Data Analysis.
 0-4 hours.